cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 As a result of this property, a misbehaving participant can cause a denial-of-service on the signing protocol by contributing malformed signature shares or refusing to participate.
+Identifying misbehaving participants that produce invalid shares can be done by checking signature shares from each participant using `verify_signature_share` as described in {{frost-aggregation}}.
 FROST assumes the network channel is authenticated to identify which signer misbehaved.
 FROST allows for identifying misbehaving participants that produce invalid signature shares as described in {{frost-aggregation}}.
 FROST does not provide accommodations for identifying